© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Hengwm Stone Circles is a scheduled monument protected by Cadw under reference ME136.
 View the official record →

-Hengwm Stone Circles is a prehistoric stone circle located in Meirionnydd, Wales, designated as a Scheduled Ancient Monument under the reference ME136.
+Hengwm Stone Circles is a Neolithic or Bronze Age ritual monument located in Meirionnydd, Wales, comprising stone circles that reflect the ceremonial practices of prehistoric communities in the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME136.

 Hengwm Stone Circles is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME136.